 After several weeks of due diligence, Chris filed Wings for Widows as a 501(c)3 public charity, the first and only organization of its kind in the United States.
 Liane joined him as the first secretary of the organization and Chris took on the role of the charity’s president.

 In a 2019 interview with the Star Tribune, Chris reiterated the need they’re meeting by saying, “More than 85 percent of women of all ages responding to a State Farm survey said that being the sole financial decision-maker is the most challenging aspect of being a widow.”

-Today, now with more than 30 volunteers, Wings for Widows provides financial coaching, widow services and grief explorations support at no cost to women from all walks of life.
-It honors Dave with every widow served and continues to advance its mission of providing personalized financial wellness coaching to help widows move forward with confidence and hope.
+Today, now with more than 50 volunteers, Wings for Widows provides pro bono financial coaching to women from all walks of life nationwide.
+It honors Dave and Liane with every widow served.

 Envisioning a world in which widows are knowledgeable and empowered to manage the financial transition that results from losing a spouse.